willlind/Crosskey-Code-Test/README.md

     ```
     # Using Gradle (if Gradle is installed)
     gradle build

-    # Using Maven (if Maven is installed)
-    mvn package
     ```
 4. Run the application:
     ```
     # Using Gradle
     gradle run

-    # Using Maven
-    mvn exec:java -Dexec.mainClass="com.example.Main"
     ```
 5. Follow the prompts to enter customer details and calculate the monthly payments.